Pediatric Abusive Head Trauma

 OTHER CHILD ABUSE PREVENTION PROGRAMS

-The following programs have been reviewed by the CEBC and have received their top scientific rating of 1 (Well Supported by Research):
+The following programs have been reviewed by the CEBC and received their top scientific rating of 1 (Well-Supported by Research):

 - Nurse-Family Partnership

 These programs have a rating of 2 (Supported by Research):

 These programs have received a rating of 3 (Promising Research):

 - ACT Raising Safe Kids

 - Exchange Parent Aide

 - Period of PURPLE Crying

 - Upstate New York Shaken Baby Syndrome Education Program